 Conclusions about Beginner Basses

-I think you’ll be happy with any of these four beginner bass guitars.
+I think you’ll be happy with any of these four bass guitars for beginners.
 In fact, as a beginner, you may not at first be able to see much of a difference among them.
 The differences noted above may seem picky and small.

 So for now choose one, buy it, and try it out.
 Learn all you can on it and then either keep it or move on.